A building permit gives legal permission to start construction of a project.

 Residential Renovations (garage conversions, basement furnishings, kitchen expansions, etc.)

-After the proper documentation has been received and approved, the building official will issue a building permit giving authorization to start construction.
+Once the proper documentation has been received and approved, the Building Official will issue a building permit giving authorization to start construction.
 The applicant will then be responsible to call for inspections of the work at the appropriate times.
-The applicant or their representative should call the main number (573-634-6410) to request site inspections.
+The applicant or their representative should call, 573-634-6410 (Mon-Fri, 8-5pm) to request site inspections.

 Upon completion of all work and final inspections have been accomplished, the permit will be closed.
-If the project involved constructing a new building, an addition, or a major alteration, a "Certificate of Occupancy" will be issued.
+If the project involved constructing a new building, an addition, or a major alteration, a "Certificate of Occupancy" or "Certificate of Completion" will be issued to the permit applicant.

-The links below are for applications for building, electrical, plumbing, or demolition permits.
+The links below are for application forms for building, electrical, plumbing, mechanical, fire protection, or demolition permits.
 The permit fees are listed within the forms.
-If there are any questions about the required information within the applications, please call Building Regulations at (573) 634-6410.
+If there are any questions about the required information within the applications, please call the Building Regulations Division at (573) 634-6410.

 Please keep the following tips and hints in mind when applying for your building permit: